 A complete blood count (CBC) with differential can determine your lymphocyte level.
 Your doctor may also recommend a special blood test called a lymphocyte profile, also known as a lymphocyte subset panel, to determine the counts of T, B, and NK cells in the body.

 A diagnosis of lymphocytopenia means that your blood lymphocyte count is below 1,500 cells/microliter.
-Infants and children have more lymphocytes; less than 3,000 cells/microliter is considered to be too low in this case.
+Infants and children have more lymphocytes, so fewer than 2,000 cells/microliter is considered too low for children under age 6.

-Treatment depends on the cause, and treating the underlying factor will usually resolve the lymphocytopenia.
+Treatment depends on the cause and treating the underlying factor usually resolves lymphocytopenia.
 You may also require therapy to prevent infections or other complications due to a compromised immune system.

-If a drug therapy is causing low counts, your doctor may stop or change the medication.
+If a medication is causing low counts, your doctor may stop or change the medication.
 Drug-related lymphocytopenia usually clears up after a person stops taking the drug.